AShannonGITS/Group-Chat-Room/README.md

 This program is a group chat that runs on the local network that multiple clients can connect to.

 # Instructions
+If you can running this program on one computer use the defaut options.
+If you planning to test this with multiple computers, change the settings on the server computer to that computer's IP address.
-I would recommend you read the instructions inside the program first.
+The instructions inside the program will explain how to do that.

 ## Tutorials, Documentation, and Code Referenced
 - [Python Sockets Tutorial | Python Sockets Simply Explained](https://www.youtube.com/watch?v=YwWfKitB8aA) by NeuralNine